 The Pediatric Residency experience

 The Pediatric Residency Program provides educational experiences that emphasize the required competencies and skills needed to practice general pediatrics.
-We give our residents opportunities for exposure to the fields of subspecialty pediatrics that prepare our residents to treat chronic and complex disorders upon graduation.
+We give our residents opportunities for exposure to over 25 medical and surgical sub-specialties that prepare our residents to treat chronic and complex disorders upon graduation.

 We provide residents with exposure to the healthcare of infants, children, adolescents, and substantial experience in the management of diverse pathologic conditions.
 Throughout the residency experience, we advance our resident’s competency in the medical interview, physical examination, communication, and interpersonal skills.